fotomash/ncOS_v21.7/README.md

 ## Directory Structure

 - `agents/` - All 13 agent implementations
 - `config/` - Bootstrap and registry configurations
 - `scripts/` - Integration bootstrap script
 - `deploy.sh` - Quick deployment script

+## Configuration

+All runtime configuration is loaded exclusively from the `config/` directory.
+Edit the files in this folder to customize NCOS behavior.

 ## Agents Included